EventStreamInc/installer/README.md

-FrogNet Installer
+##FrogNet Installer

 This package contains everything you need to install and configure a FrogNet node on a Debian/Ubuntu-based system.

 Contents

-installer.sh — Main bootstrap script (single-archive mode)
+installer.sh — Main bootstrap script

-installable_tar.tar — Bundled FrogNet services, configs, and helper scripts

-frognet.env — Generated environment file storing your configuration

-mapInterface — Interface-mapping helper (installed to /usr/local/bin)

-startFrog.bash / startFrogNet.bash / setup_lillypad.bash — Startup scripts

 Prerequisites